lokkju/mls-index/README.md

 - `office_state`: The state of the MLS office
 - `office_zip`: The zip code of the MLS office
 - `phone`: The phone number of the MLS office
-- `website`: The website of the MLS service
+- `website`: The website of the MLS system
 - `realtor_count_by_association`: The number of member realtors
-- `associations`: A list of associations that are part of the MLS service
+- `associations`: A list of associations that are part of the MLS system
-- `zipcode_coverage`: A list of zip codes that are covered by the MLS service
+- `zipcode_coverage`: A list of zip codes that are covered by the MLS system

 ## Data Products
 The above individual JSON files are combined into the following data products: